Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Ginseng has many benefits and only a handful of potential side effects.

 The way ginseng works is broad and indirect, working through many of our metabolic, and neurological regulatory pathways.
-By affecting regulatory pathways in the body instead of direct processes, ginseng has the ability to promote “balance” in the body rather than push it in one direction or another.
+By affecting regulatory pathways in the body instead of direct processes, ginseng can promote “balance” in the body rather than push it in one direction or another.

 Balance in this context refers to homeostasis which is the body’s ability to maintain a specific set of metrics (such as blood pH, body temperature, hormone levels, blood glucose levels, etc).
 When we go out of range in any of these homeostatic metrics, we can become ill.